Interim Accessibility Statement

 Formal accessibility complaints

 To make a formal complaint, follow the making complaints external URL information on the MSD website.
+Please note this is for making a complaint about the website only not a formal complaint about supports and services.

 If you make a complaint and you're not satisfied with the response, you can learn about your options from: